BioMemPhys-FAU/domhmm/README.md

 ### Copyright

-The domhmm source code is hosted at https://github.com/m-a-r-i-u-s/domhmm and is available under the GNU General Public License, version 2 (see the file [LICENSE](https://github.com/m-a-r-i-u-s/domhmm/blob/main/LICENSE)).
+The DomHMM source code is hosted at https://github.com/m-a-r-i-u-s/domhmm and is available under the GNU General Public License, version 2 (see the file [LICENSE](https://github.com/m-a-r-i-u-s/domhmm/blob/main/LICENSE)).

 Copyright (c) 2023, Marius FW Trollmann